 Burned over 80 percent of his body, with his hard hat melted onto his head, he somehow got to the ground where his crew used fire extinguishers on his near naked body.
 Three days later he died.

 No bagpipers showed up at his funeral.
 No television cameras, no official speeches.
 His young widow and three children, along with neighbors, grieved his loss in the little country church in the town where he had lived all of his life.
 He was just a lineman with the local electric utility.

 I was called in as an expert witness to determine how the accident happened.
 My job required seeing everything, including the burned pole, truck and the autopsy photos.
 Ironically, the hardest of all was seeing pictures of his young family.

 So, I made my calculations, took my photos, wrote a report, collected my check and flew home.
 Eventually I was called back and deposed by an attorney who looked and sounded a lot like Matlock.
 Thankfully I didn't have to return to go to court and over the years I've tried to forget the tragedy.

 But every so often some event comes along to remind me of the young man David.
 The most recent being the horrific storm damage and widespread outages in the Southeast U.S.

-Paul Mauldin earned his B.S. and an M.S. in electrical engineering from the University of California-Berkeley and is a registered professional engineer who has worked in the energy industry for more than 25 years.
-Mauldin is also editor of Smart Energy Portal smartenergyportal.net
+Paul Mauldin earned BSEE and MSEE degrees from the University of California-Berkeley and is a registered professional engineer.
+He has worked in the energy industry for more than 25 years.